iTechUz/js-interview/General-questions.md

 }
 ```

-### What is a service worker
+### 5. What is a service worker
-A Service worker is basically a script (JavaScript file) that runs in the background, separate from a web page and provides features that don't need a web page or user interaction.
+- [x] Answer: A Service worker is basically a script (JavaScript file) that runs in the background, separate from a web page and provides features that don't need a web page or user interaction.
 Some of the major features of service workers are Rich offline experiences(offline first web application development), periodic background syncs, push notifications, intercept and handle network requests and programmatically managing a cache of responses.

-### 1. Name the types of functions
+### 6. Name the types of functions
+- [x] Answer:
 **The types of function are:**

 - **Named** - These type of functions contains name at the time of definition.
 For Example: